LQXshane/500c1face/AWS/tutorial_for_aws_ec2_instance.md

 Use ***ssh*** to access our EC2 instance

 >$ ssh -L 5901:localhost:5901 -i ~/Dropbox/EC500C1/"FaceDect.pem" ubuntu@ec2-52-90-32-113.compute-1.amazonaws.com
+**each time EC2 is reboot, "ec2-52-90-32-113.compute-1.amazonaws.com" will change I will let all of you konw the new DNS each time I reboot EC2

 Notice that this command has three parts: